 How We Helped: After examination by his his PT Central therapist, Pat was prescribed manual physical therapy and therapeutic exercise for a total of 8 visits over the course of 4 weeks.

-Where They Are Now: Pat is back to fishing!
+Where They Are Now: Pat is back to his two favorite things - hiking and fishing!
 His knee and thigh pain occurs only occasionally and is minimal (1 out of 10).
 He now has full range of motion and walks over 30 minutes a day without pain or limping.

 Sandy, a 58-year-old woman with breast cancer, had recently undergone surgery to remove the lymph nodes under her armpits (also know as axillary lymph node dissection).
 Her incisions had completely healed from surgery but she was still experiencing some discomfort and swelling.
 Before physical therapy, her upper arm circumference was 3 centimeters larger than before.